Practice

 After gratitude, the review turns to honest observation: Where did I notice a destructive pattern today?
 Where was I captured by anger, comparison, restlessness, or craving?
 Where did I lose awareness and operate on autopilot?
 The tradition frames these questions not as moral indictments but as diagnostic observations — information about how your inner life actually works.

-The protective design is threefold: start with gratitude (60-70% of the review's reflective time), frame difficulty as information rather than condemnation ("Where you notice disconnection, you're being given information about how you live, not told that you failed"), and end with warmth — the last thing you hold in awareness before sleep should be gentle.
+One important guardrail: for people who carry guilt or shame from religious backgrounds, the evening review carries real risk of becoming an exercise in self-condemnation rather than honest seeing.
+The protective design is threefold: start with gratitude (it should take the majority of the review's reflective time), frame difficulty as information rather than condemnation ("this tells me something about how I live, not that I failed"), and end warmly — the last thing you hold in awareness before sleep should be gentleness, not prosecution.

 For Lay Practitioners